 Tim combines nearly three decades of experience in the health and disability world with his lifelong interest in the arts in his role as Breathe’s Project Manager for Performing Arts.

 Before joining Breathe in 2013, he worked extensively for organisations supporting people with long-term conditions, life-limiting illnesses and physical and emotional difficulties – both in the NHS and the charity sector.
 Beyond the day job, he has a particular passion for puppetry as an art form, writes creatively and loves samba.

-Hannah has ten years’ experience working within the performing arts sector.
-She has designed and produced a variety of programmes through roles at King’s College London, Candoco Dance Company and Sadler’s Wells including international projects through British Council.
-Alongside her part-time role at Breathe, Hannah is a freelance arts Producer currently working with China Plate Theatre.
+Hannah has over ten years’ experience working within the performing arts sector.
+She has designed and produced a variety of programmes through roles at King’s College London, Candoco Dance Company, Sadler’s Wells and China Plate Theatre including international projects through British Council.
+Alongside her part-time role at Breathe, Hannah is a freelance arts Producer currently working with English National Ballet.

 Hannah holds an MA in Creative and Cultural Management from Chester University and BA in Dance, Drama & Theatre Studies from Liverpool University.